Azure/Azure-Sentinel/Solutions/CohesitySecurity/Playbooks/Cohesity_Restore_From_Last_Snapshot/readme.md

 * Select _Done_.

 ## Troubleshooting
-1. If you'd like to use this playbook without installing the [Azure functions configuration](https://github.com/cohesity/Azure-Sentinel/blob/CohesitySecurity.internal/Solutions/CohesitySecurity/Data%20Connectors/Helios2Sentinel/readme.md), then you need to do a few manual steps _before_ deployment.
+1. If your API key expired, then you need to replace it with a new one.
 * Create the _DataHawk API_ key:
   * Go to the Cohesity Helios [login](https://helios.cohesity.com/#/login) page.
   * Enter your credentials and select _Log In_.
 The _Summary_ page is displayed.